BigmancozmoSoftware/BMC-ENGINE/README.md

 ## Compiling
 To compile, there's a few steps you must do first.
 1. Compile the engine as Debug.
 It's OK if it makes errors, we just need the build's directory.
+2. Run `copy_assets.bat`.
-1. Add a file called `PrivateData.h` in the same directory as `Main.cpp`.
+3. Add a file called `PrivateData.h` in the same directory as `Main.cpp`.
 The contents of this are as follows:
     ```
     #pragma once
     #define RESOURCE_DIRECTORY L"ResourceDir"